zenml-io/zenml/docs/book/collaborate/zenml-server.md

 Active profile changed to: 'zenml-remote'
 ```

-All ZenML Pipelines executed while the ZenServer backed Profile is active will
+All ZenML pipelines executed while the ZenServer backed Profile is active will
 use the Stack and Stack Component definitions stored on the server.

 ## Running the ZenServer Locally